richardp2/richardp2.github.io/_drafts/take2.md

   </tr>
 </table>

+There is some [dispute][3] about the levels of the HSK when compared to the [CEFR][4] (or Common European Framework of Reference for Languages) levels meaning that HSK 3/4 is, realistically, still not quite intermediate level.
+I think this would make it a fairly sensible target for me.
+Now I've just got to get off my backside and put the effort in :wink:.

 For the next week, I will be looking at getting my basic phrases and vocabulary back, doing some pronunciation work and getting back into a routine with the learning materials I have.
-At the end of the week, I will be publishing a video to show how things have gone.
+The aim is to publish a video to show how things have gone at the end of the week/beginning of next week.
 The idea will be to write a very basic script in English, and try to translate it off the top of my head.
 Wish me luck :smile:.

 [1]: {% post_url 2015-04-24-gmm %} "Greater Manchester Marathon - Completed!"
 [2]: //english.hanban.org/node_8002.htm "Chinese Tests_HSK"
+[3]: //en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi#Estimates_of_equivalent_CEFR_levels "Estimates of equivalent CEFR levels"
+[4]: //www.coe.int/lang-CEFR "Common European Framework of Reference for Languages"

+*[CEFR]: Common European Framework of Reference for Languages *[HSK]: Hànyǔ Shuǐpíng Kǎoshì/汉语水平考试